How to Play the Crossclimb Game

 The one rule that matters

 In the finished ladder, every pair of neighboring words differs by exactly one letter in one position — no anagrams, and no adding or dropping letters.
 CARD can climb to CORD (one change) and CORD to CORE (one change), but CARD to CORE is two changes and can never be neighbors.
-The puzzle has exactly one valid ordering of the five middle words between the fixed ends, so there is always a single correct climb to find.
+Between the fixed top and bottom words there is exactly one valid ordering of the five middle answers — and that same climb also works in reverse, so either direction unlocks the ends.

 Answering the clues